Sebat95/GPCA/README.md

 In this repository, you will find the various components of my thesis work.
-The original code was written for Matlab, this had been cleaned up and generalized neatly in a python class.
+The original code was written for Matlab, this had been cleaned up and generalized neatly in two python classes.